How Many Decisions Do We Make Each Day?

 The Critique and Truth – How Many Decisions Do We Really Make a Day?

-Some people doubted this number.
-Eva M. Krockow from Psychology Today wrote “Does this enormous figure really hold up?
+“Does this enormous figure really hold up?
 You just spent about 50 seconds reading the first paragraphs of this blog.
 In theory, you should have made 25 decisions since choosing to give this post a try.
 In reality, that number seems counterintuitive if not outright silly.”

-I tend to agree with her.
+I agree with her.

-This research also found:
+This study also revealed:

 • 41% of people feel guilty about making impulsive decisions.

-So What is the Real Number?
+So What’s the Real Number?

-Does it matter?
+But the real question is: Does it even matter?

 And you can find this great discussion about the topic here.